 - Take advantage of workshops to hone time management and presentation skills

-We can’t wait to welcome you this fall.
-Take a look at all of the ways you can engage with your fellow students, faculty members, and advisers during our SPS Welcome 2020.
+For those students who are joining us for the first time, take a look at all of the ways you can engage with your fellow students, faculty members, and advisers during our SPS Welcome 2020.
 Be sure to participate in our orientation programs to learn more about all that NYU and SPS have to offer.